In part two of our review of 2020, we cover the turbulent period from July to December.

 As 18% of over 50’s say Covid could affect their retirement plans, campaigners warned that the Government’s focus on youth unemployment ignores the threat to older workers from unemployment and early retirement.
 Meanwhile, it was confirmed that IR35 legislation for the private sector will come into effect next year and the Office for National Statistics showed the pensions gap between men and women is widening.

-In August, as figures show the over 50s make up nearly half of all self employed people, there was a warning about long-term unemployment for over 50s.
+As figures show the over 50s make up nearly half of all self employed people, there was a warning about long-term unemployment for over 50s.

 A report from the Resolution Foundation highlighted those who are missing out due to the pension auto-enrolment scheme and calls for greater regulation of those areas of the economy most affected.
 Meanwhile, the International Longevity Centre UK [ILC] launched a new international programme of work to identify the challenges and innovations to respond to an ageing workforce and TUC Wales launched a toolkit on older workers which aims to help union representatives tackle age discrimination at work and encourage more age-friendly workplaces.
 The Government also announced the extension of its Access to Work scheme meaning people working from home or in the workplace with a disability will be eligible for extra help, including support for special equipment, travel costs and mental health.